-The ideal would be to rebuild the Traction gearbox, using a newty-manufactured modern CWP.
-That way, you'd gain reliability and retain originality which many are keen to do.
-Of course, you should make any other improvements and repairs to the box at the same time (second gear bushes, bearings, seals etc).
-However, unless you bought a set when they were still available (\$300/set!), you'll find that all the original run of new CWPs made in Europe a few years ago have now gone.
-Plans to make further sets of CWPs in the UK (or even here in Australia) seem to be in abeyance at present, the main obstacle in all cases being to get enough orders in advance to provide for a long enough production run and hence to get an acceptably low unit cost.
-Incidently, if you'd bought your spare CWPs in 1960. they'd have cost you all of 19 pounds sterling each!
+What Can be Done About It?
+The ideal would be to rebuild the Traction gearbox, using a newly-manufactured modern CWP.
+That way, you would gain reliability and retain originality which many are keen to do.
+Of course, you should make any other improvements and repairs to the box at the same time [second gear bushes, bearings, seals etc].
+However, unless you bought a set when they were still available [\$300/set], you will find that all the original run of new CWPs made in Europe a few years ago have now gone.
+Plans to make further sets of CWPs in the UK [or even here in Australia] seem to be in abeyance at present, the main obstacle in all cases being to get enough orders in advance to provide for a long enough production adapting it to fit onto the Traction motor, or what would be easier in all probability, find an existing motor/transmission of similar configuration to that of the Traction, and slip it in as a unit.
+For example, the Renault 16, to the front, with front wheel drive off take coming out between the box and motor.
+Alternatively, one might consider transmission only adaptations, taken for example from VW Beetle, Renault, Subaru, Skoda and so on.
+All these would require a reasonable amount of modification to make them 'fit' at the mounting points, clutch housing and driveshaft coupling points.
+No doubt, such problems are not insurmountable however, and there is one local example where a VW gearbox has been used as above but with a'foreign' motor as well.